teleki/ghp/README.md

-# ghptest
+# ghp

-GitHub Pages test for site deploy and serve from custom subdomain.
+GitHub Pages for static site deploy and serve from custom subdomain.